13 min read

 </div>

-This uses Alpine.js for interactivity.
-You could use pure Blade with Livewire, but Alpine keeps it lightweight.
+This uses Alpine.js for interactivity, which keeps things lightweight.
 The modal handles escape key closing, backdrop clicks, and smooth transitions.
+If you're using Livewire instead, you can swap Alpine for Livewire's built-in modal support.

 <!-- resources/js/components/ui/Modal.vue -->